SMARTNET MOBILITY SECURITY +

 For that we need the hardware, or at least evidence that the cartridge format and station design is a live project, with the design in progress leading to a full size demonstrator.

 If this were to become a stumbling block in true red flag fashion, then at that point legislation could require manufacturers to cooperate to define a standard pattern and technical specification, from which point progress might be made.
+Meantime, COF would survey all mass produced vehicles to define a Standard in absentia.

 An essential element of the proposed system is a means to reduce the cost of EV ownership and operational costs.
 We aim to develop a system where energy cartridges are supplied and paid for in smaller bite size chunks, such that motorists pay for energy and servicing as they drive.
 It's a bit like the British PAYE system that the Government use to collect income tax.
 This is called Pay As You Earn.
 It prevents workers from being landed with a giant tax bill that they could not afford to settle.